reflectivity/reflectivity.github.io/index.md

 > [\[ how to participate \]](https://www.reflectometry.org/organisation_and_communication/how_to_participate)
 > [\[ **orso workshops** \]](https://www.reflectometry.org/workshops)

+## The agenda for the ORSO AGM meeting 20th July 2026 is [here](https://www.reflectometry.org/workshops/workshop_2026/)

 ### learn about reflectometry

 > [\[ **simple intro** \]](https://www.reflectometry.org/learn_about_reflectometry/simple_intro)